-Anthony is Counsel to the Firm in Stoll Keenon Ogden's Lexington office and has been with the firm since 2000.
-He is a member of the Business Litigation practice with a focus on Business Torts, Banking Litigation, Trust & Estate Litigation and Antitrust, Trade Regulation & Franchise.
-His tenure with the firm has covered a broad spectrum of cases including business and commercial litigation, property and mineral litigation, wills and estate litigation, fiduciary litigation, contract litigation and antitrust litigation.
+Anthony is Counsel to the Firm in Stoll Keenon Ogden’s Lexington office and has been with SKO since 2000.
+He is part of the Business Litigation practice, with a focus on Business Torts, Banking, Trade Regulation, and Trust & Estate cases.

 Lexmark International, Inc. v.
 Impression Products, et al., Case No. 10-564-MRB (S.D. of Ohio)